technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/EnableInterrupt/README.md

 enableInterrupt- Enables interrupt on a selected Arduino pin. disableInterrupt - Disables interrupt on the selected Arduino pin.

-*_What's New?_ Tue Sep 19 18:02:21 CDT 2017 Version 0.9.8 of the library has been released.
-There were a number of outstanding pull requests that were merged into the library.
-Thanks to Loranzo Cafaro for his switch debounce example, to Jevon Wild for his changes to make the library more functional with PlatformIO (http://docs.platformio.org/en/latest/what-is-platformio.html), Ricardo JL Rufino for some PlatformIO fixes to the library.json file, and Sara Damiano for adding support for the Sodaq Mbili and EnviroDIY Mayfly.
+*_What's New?_
+- Wed Sep  4 19:30:45 CDT 2019
+    - Version 1.1.0 of the library has been released.
+We add support for the ATmega2561 and 1281 chips, with pinouts defined from the MCUdude/MegaCore project.
+Code donations by Kizmit99.
+Plus, a documentation bugfix from Greg Bowler.
+Thanks, folks!

-The EnableInterrupt library is an Arduino interrupt library, designed for all versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino chips: the 644/1284p (Mighty1284, Sodaq Mbili and EnviroDIY Mayfly)
+The EnableInterrupt library is an Arduino interrupt library, designed for 8-bit versions of the Arduino- at this writing, the Uno (and other ATmega328p-based boards, like the mini), Due, Zero, Leonardo (and other ATmega32u4-based boards, like the Micro), the Mega2560 (and other ATmega2560-based boards, like the MegaADK), and for non-Arduino chips: the 644/1284p (Mighty1284, Sodaq Mbili and EnviroDIY Mayfly)